wexi/amforth-shadow/doc/source/TG/recipes/Turnkey.rst

  \ save the xt of myinit into turnkey vector (an eeprom variable) ' myinit is turnkey

-Special care must be taken if the turnkey action should be replaced but appended.
-To achieve this, the current turnkey action has to be stored elsewhere and its execution must be called inside the new turnkey command.
+Special care must be taken if the turnkey action should not be replaced but appended.
+To achieve this, the current turnkey action has to be stored elsewhere and this execution must be called inside the new turnkey command.

 .. code-block:: forth